Multiway Junction Conditions: Booklets and Webs: Review of the Israel junction condition between two bulks

 The junction condition at the interface, which is a singular hypersurface of co-dimension $1$, between two bulks reads~\cite{Israel1966}

 where $\up K i$ is the extrinsic curvature in the $i^{\text{th}}$ bulk and $\bar {\mathcal S}$ is the surface energy-momentum tensor, and the induced metrics are required to be continuous across the interface.
+For a timelike interface, the sign $\mathsf s = +1$, and for a spacelike one, $\mathsf s = -1$.
 In this section, we provide a geometric derivation of this condition as a preparation to study the multi-way junction condition in the subsequent sections.
 Our motivation is the observation that when it comes to deriving this junction condition, the predominant approach in the literature involves the use of generalized functions/distributions.
 Assuming two spacetime regions equipped with the metrics $g^+_{\mu\nu}$ and $g^-_{\mu\nu}$ respectively, at their interface $\ell=0$, the Heaviside step distribution $\Theta(\ell)$ splices together these two metrics as $g_{\mu\nu}=\Theta(\ell)g^+_{\mu\nu}+\Theta(-\ell)g^-_{\mu\nu}$.
 Subsequently, $g_{\mu\nu}$ is used to calculate the connection and curvature, and further, the Einstein tensor.
 Where the definition of $\Theta(\ell)$ is as follows: when $\ell > 0$, $\Theta(\ell) = 1$; when $\ell < 0$, $\Theta(\ell) = 0$; however, $\Theta(0)$ is indeterminate.
-The relationship between $\Theta(\ell)$ and the Dirac delta function $\delta(\ell)$ is expressed as $\Theta'(\ell) = \delta(\ell)$.
+The relationship between $\Theta(\ell)$ and the Dirac $delta$ function $\delta(\ell)$ is expressed as $\Theta'(\ell)=\delta(\ell)$.
 It is crucial to emphasize that the product $\delta(\ell)\cdot\Theta(\ell)$ does not constitute a distribution.
 More comprehensive information can be found in, e.g.~\cite{Poisson2004}.